 Part 2.
 Why iPhone Update Taking Forever to Install?

-It is also important to understand some of the reasons why the update process on your iPhone could be taking too long.
-If you are unable to update your iPhone to iOS 14, the following are some of the possible reasons:
+It is also important to understand the reasons why the update process on your iPhone could be taking too long.
+If you are unable to update your iPhone to iOS 14, the following are some of the possible causes:

 - Your device is not connected to the internet or the connection you are using is unstable.